 - 9. The following are deemed and/or affirmed to be "disaster response workers" entitled to immunity under R.I.
 Gen. Laws 30-15-15(a) and to provide services beyond or without a license as permitted by R. I. Gen. Laws 30-15-15(b): - a.
-All persons and organizations subject to this Order solely to the extent their health care and/or personal assistance practices and/or protocols have been altered in order to test for, treat, contain, or minimize the risk of contracting or spreading COVID-19.
+All persons and organizations subject to this Order solely to the extent and only during the course of providing health care and/or personal assistance services to assist the State's response to the COVID-19 pandemic.
 "Persons and organizations subject to this Order" include but are not limited to health care entities, health care professionals and health care workers providing community-based health care, long term care, congregate care, services at alternative hospitals and services in existing hospitals, nursing facilities, assisted living residences, home health care, hospice, adult day care and PACE organizations.